ArnolFokam/computer-vision-lab/notes/papers/@chenSimpleFrameworkContrastive2020.md

 	- Batch size, training time and the size of the network (the bigger, the better)

 ## Limitations
--
+- This frameworks is suitable when you have enough compute ressources to hold large batch sizes and train large models for a long period of time.

 ## Improvements (sort of)
-- The framework works only large one positive pair.
+- The framework works only for one positive pair.
 Can we upgrade the model to use more than one positive with respect to the anchor image?

 ## Cross-Reference
--
+- This paper is a the precursor of the follow-up paper [[@chenBigSelfSupervisedModels2020]]